-To successfully create a high-performance and sustainable building, it is essential that project teams implement an integrated project delivery approach from the initial phases of the project.
-Research and practice demonstrate that integrated project teams are able to attain higher LEED/green building and resilient outcomes and do so within their project budgets.
-The City expects project proponents to start with a goal of earning all possible LEED points and to construct the highest performing and most resilient building feasible.
-Project proponents are also expected to fully leverage market forces and utilize all available utility, state, and federal energy efficiency, green building, and resilience funding and technical assistance.
+Inserted into the Zoning Code in 2007, Article 37 requires all projects achieve at minimum the ‘certifiable’ level utilizing the most appropriate US Green Building Council Leadership in Environmental and Energy Design (LEED) Rating System(s).
+To successfully create a high-performance and sustainable building, it is essential that project teams utilize an integrated project delivery approach from the initial phases of the project.
+Research and practice demonstrate that integrated project teams deliver better projects, attain higher LEED, green, and resilient building outcomes, and do so within their project budgets.
+The City expects project proponents to start with a goal of achieving all possible LEED credits and to construct the highest performing and most resilient building feasible.
+Project proponents are also expected to fully leverage market forces and utilize all available utility, state, and federal energy efficiency, green building, and resiliency funding and technical assistance.

 Interagency Green Building Committee